MicrosoftDocs/azure-devops-docs/docs/boards/get-started/plan-track-work.md

 ### Field descriptions

-In addition to the fields you can define for a user story, you can specify the following fields for a task to support capacity and time tracking.
+Along with the fields you can define for a user story, you can specify the following fields for a task to support capacity and time tracking.
 <table valign="top" width="100%">
 <tbody valign="top" >
 <tr>